rajatbhatnagar94/data-companion/README.md

 # data-companion

-A website for moderating the subreddit amITheAsshole.
+A website for moderating the subreddit r/amITheAsshole.

 URL: http://13.52.249.0/